drufball/yosai/_drafts/iga.md

 "Where did you even get that?"

 Keta nodded towards a table by the doorway, full of food for the training Daggers.
-Then he patted a leather pouch at his side, which was clearly stuffed.
+He patted a leather pouch at his side, which was clearly stuffed.

 "Don't you think we have more important things to be worrying about than stuffing our faces?"

 Keta wagged a finger as he swallowed another bite of apple.
 "There is nothing more important than enjoying a delicious meal whenever you can.
 What's the point of life if you don't let yourself indulge?"

 "Well, some of us need to make sure we don't get kicked out before we can think about indulging."
-Moto walked to the wooden railing that separated the entrance of the dojo from the interior landscape.
-He watched as someone ran along the surface of the pond, flipping and weaving to avoid bolts of flame thrown by another two individuals at the edge of the lake.
+Moto walked to the wooden railing that separated the entrance of the Playground from the interior landscape.
+He watched as someone ran along the surface of the pond, weaving to avoid bolts of flame thrown by another two individuals at the edge of the lake.

 He knew about resonance.
 Most people did, considering how important the Tournament was in day-to-day life.
 But he didn't know anything about how to make it happen.
 Which resonance should he even choose?
-He had thought that this would be part of his instruction, not a prerequisite.
+He thought that this would be part of his instruction, not a prerequisite.

 "Keta, how did you get your resonance?"

 Keta walked up and placed his hands on the railing next to Moto, standing close as he always did.
 "My parents taught me."
 Keta smiled as he remembered.
 "We have been fire dancers for many generations, so we are very familiar with the personalities of flame.
 When I was young, my parents taught me many philosophies, all of which were compatible with fire.
-I chose the path of passion and consumption, and they helped me to understand how to live my life by those principles."
+I chose the path of passion, and they helped me to understand how to live my life by those principles."

 "But how did you actually make the resonance _start_ once you were compatible?"